Embedded-afficionado/Digital_Signal_Processing/README.md

   ->Finite Sum Approximation

-Even and odd Signal Functions calling
+How to decompose signals and find its even and odd parts

 Plot, Stem and Figure Tutorials